Mirror: Tolerances

 Mirrors can be manufactured to a wide range of engineering tolerances, including reflectivity, surface quality, surface roughness, or transmissivity, depending on the desired application.
 These tolerances can range from wide, such as found in a normal household-mirror, to extremely narrow, like those used in lasers or telescopes.
 Tightening the tolerances allows better and more precise imaging or beam transmission over longer distances.
 In imaging systems this can help reduce anomalies (artifacts), distortion or blur, but at a much higher cost.
 Where viewing distances are relatively close or high precision is not a concern, wider tolerances can be used to make effective mirrors at affordable costs.

 Applications

 Personal grooming

 Mirrors are commonly used as aids to personal grooming.
-They may range from small sizes (portable), to full body sized; they may be handheld, mobile, fixed or adjustable.
+They may range from small sizes (portable), to the size of a wall that they be affixed to.
+They may be handheld, mobile, fixed or adjustable.
 A classic example of an adjustable mirror is the cheval glass, which the user can tilt.